 Social media is a fantastic way to create dialogue with your customers and to build your brand.
 For an example of how important it is to engage with your customer online, read Sheryl Thai’s story about how she built her online cupcake business.

-If you have question on engaging with your customers online and would like to speak to an industry expert, then book an appointment with Small Business Smart Business.
-A 1.5 hour session will only cost you $50.00.
+If you have question on engaging with your customers online and would like to speak to an industry expert, then you can speak to a Small Business Smart Business mentor.